Azat228/Game_RISCV/README.md

 ### Score Management
 - **Button 9**: View saved high scores (available after game over) for your selected name
 - **Button 3**: Erase all saved scores (reset all high scores)
+- **Button 7**: shows the highest score, and the corresponding name of a player